hakuva/5443-Big-Data-Ssampati/Assignment1.md

 This must be done in a loop and the result that fetch command gets must be sent to encode in JSON using the command "json_encode($result)"

 Then the output must be sent to a file with an extension of .json

+Among the given file .csv file compresses at the best with gzip compression.